-Dowzer The outcome is different for each organi- wellbeing because the individual is not being asked zation.
-Some need a large percentage of the floor to go and sit in one spot all day.
-They can work in plate given over to social space to support signif- a sit/stand situation, go to a lounge area, or work icant collaboration and community requirements. at a desk.
-Movement and greater choice of space Others may require shared space located in high is an important part of wellbeing.
-There's no one levels of daylight where staff work long or odd hours thing, there are many things that tie into a more and experience flagging energy levels from disrup- natural way of working that encourages wellbeing. tion to their circadian rhythm.
-Other workplaces need internal showers to support demand for lunch time exercise, kitchens with healthy food options.
+Dowzer The outcome is different for each organization.
+Some need a large percentage of the floor plate given over to social space to support significant collaboration and community requirements.
+Others may require shared space located in high levels of daylight where staff work long or odd hours and experience flagging energy levels from disruption to their circadian rhythm.
+Other workplaces need internal showers to support demand for lunch for wellbeing.
+They say sitting is the new smoking; time exercise, kitchens with healthy food options. therefore, providing a workplace with a greater vari-

-relationship between environmental conditions workstations, interconnecting stairs and limiting and wellness.
-Second, designing places that ac- the number of printer stations are other tactics.
-We knowledge and embed activity and movement as have tackled many of the physical aspects, now we a fundamental part of how you go through your need to focus on the psychological and emotional work day.
+Coster I think there are four main things.
+One, the relationship between environmental conditions and wellness.
+Second, designing places that acknowledge and embed activity and movement as a fundamental part of how you go through your work day.
 Third, mental wellness.
-People need a well being of workers to fully activate the contemrange of choices of different spaces in which to work porary workplace. throughout the day.
-Choices psychologically give you control over your environment, controlling how you sit, where you work, etc. Helplessness and loss of control are indicators of stress and anxiety and even clinical depression.
-If you can remove people's sense of helplessness, help them choose outcomes through their choices, you can help inoculate against depression.
-Fourth, the expression of an organization's identity in the workplace in such a way that people want to be there because the mission and purpose is something they believe in and want to be a part of.
-You can help make people well by having them positive and engaged about the place where they choose to exert themselves everyday.
+People need a range of choices of different spaces in which to work throughout the day.
+Choices psychologically give Dowzer With mobility, ergonomics becomes more you control over your environment, controlling how important: having opportunities to sit, stand, to use you sit, where you work, etc. Helplessness and loss different working environments and having a range of control are indicators of stress and anxiety and of different settings.
+Another one is the interconneceven clinical depression.
+If you can remove people's tivity of organizations by physical means such as sense of helplessness, help them choose outcomes stairs.
+The more open and transparent you make through their choices, you can help inoculate against the work environment, the more likely people are depression.
+Fourth, the expression of an organiza-going to get up and walk to somebody to have a tion's identity in the workplace in such a way that conversation instead of sending an email.
+Unifying people want to be there because the mission and staircases or voids within organizations connect purpose is something they believe in and want to be people physically, and stop people from automata part of.
+You can help make people well by having ically going to the elevator to go between floors. them positive and engaged about the place where It's a fundamental business strategy to get people they choose to exert themselves everyday.